lowkeycode/js-exercises/js-exercises.md

 10. Explain strict mode.

 11. Explain function expressions vs declarations vs arrow function.
-How does using declarations as a default create structure?
+How does using expressions as a default create structure?
 Write one of each when comparing.

 12. Explain the main attributes of Javascript as a language?
 GIMPSFDNH